-Course Objectives: The course objectives is to augment a critical understanding among our students of the obvious interconnection between literature and its socio-political and cultural context.
-Apart from making them familiar with a chronological development of English literature right from the beginning to the end of Romantic period, this paper intends to help the students to have an understanding of a literary history and its role in the creation of a significant, continuous, national, international or generic tradition.
+Course Objectives: i. to augment a critical understanding among students of the interconnection between literature and its socio-political and cultural context.

+ii. apart from making them familiar with the chronological development of English literature from the beginning to the end of Romantic period, the paper intends to help the students to have an understanding of a literary history and its role in the creation of a significant, continuous, national, international or generic tradition.

+Learning Outcomes:

-Learning Outcomes: The students will not only become familiar with literary periods and their defining characteristics, but also will get an insight into various influences that power and govern literary evaluation.
-Further, they will learn about lesser known works obscured often by dazzling canons.
-By studying the bygone ages they will learn as to how literary trends emerge, function and dissolve, only to be reborn again.
+- (i) The students will become familiar with the literary periods and their defining characteristics, and also get an insight into various influences that govern literary evaluation. - (ii) They will learn about lesser known works sometimes obscured by dazzling canons. - (iii) By studying the bygone ages they will learn as to how literary trends emerge, function and dissolve.